GE

 Key Takeaways

-This guide picks four UK-listed dividend ETFs worth owning in 2026/27, runs the post-Budget tax maths against the only realistic alternatives (cash ISAs, gilts, premium bonds), and lays out a portfolio framework that works whether you're building wealth or drawing income.
+This guide picks four UK-listed dividend ETFs worth owning in 2026/27, runs the post-Budget tax maths against the only realistic alternatives, and lays out a portfolio framework that works whether you're building wealth or drawing income.
+The short version: the wrapper now matters more than the fund, and the risk-free alternatives are good enough that dividend ETFs only earn their place on total return — not yield.

 Four Dividend ETFs Worth Owning in 2026/27